syncfusion-content/blazor-docs/blazor/gantt-chart/performance.md

 1.	**Row Virtualization**: [Row virtualization](https://blazor.syncfusion.com/documentation/gantt-chart/virtualization#row-virtualization) in the Blazor Gantt Chart allows the efficient handling and display of large datasets by rendering only the visible rows within the Gantt viewport, rather than loading the entire dataset simultaneously.
 This approach optimizes rendering and reduces the DOM size, resulting in faster load times and smoother interactions.
 This feature is particularly effective during vertical scrolling, as rows are loaded on-demand based on the current scroll position.

 2. **Column Virtualization**: [Column virtualization](https://blazor.syncfusion.com/documentation/gantt-chart/virtualization#column-virtualization) optimizes the rendering of Gantt Chart with a large number of columns by displaying only the columns currently within the viewport.
-This feature allows horizontal scrolling to reveal additional columns, significantly reducing the initial loading time and improving performance by limiting the number of DOM elements rendered at once.
+This feature renders column cells dynamically during horizontal scrolling, significantly reducing the initial loading time and improving performance by limiting the number of DOM elements rendered at once.

 3.	**Timeline Virtualization**: [Timeline virtualization](https://blazor.syncfusion.com/documentation/gantt-chart/virtualization#timeline-virtualization) optimizes the rendering of extensive timespan in the Gantt Chart.
 By loading only the visible timeline cells, typically three times the width of the Gantt element, this feature reduces the amount of data rendered at once.
 Additional timeline cells are loaded dynamically during horizontal scrolling, which helps maintain performance even with complex or long project timelines.